Podcast Annotation Format

 Non-Goals

-- This does not replace chapters.
-Chapters describe coarse segments; annotations describe specific references within them.
+- Replacing chapters, which describe coarse segments.
+Annotations describe specific references within them.

-- This does not require a fixed ontology.
+- A fixed ontology.
 Recommended types exist for interoperability, but producers may extend the format.

-- This does not prescribe one UI.
+- Prescribing a UI.
 A player may render overlays, timelines, side panels, search results, or no direct UI at all.

 Prior Art & Inspiration

 Podcast audio already contains this information.
 This spec defines one way to represent it as structured data.
-While annotations can be derived from transcripts, precomputed annotations allow better timing, better entity resolution, and more consistent behavior across players and archives.
+Annotations can be derived from transcripts, but precomputed annotations allow better timing, better entity resolution, and more consistent behavior across players and archives.

 Annotation Object